-"Simple DMR / dPMR" plugins
+Simple APCO / DMR / dPMR

-Radioamateurs and other digital fans will find these two plugins, which are fully integrated with SDRsharp, very practical and immediate.
+Digital fans and radioamateurs will find these simple plugins, which are fully integrated with SDRsharp, very practical and immediate.
 Freeware downloadable: http://rtl-sdr.ru/

-As the title says, they are 'simple', perhaps even too simple, with no indication of the various information that the DMR ^() can carry, such as Colour Code, talkgroup, network type, etc., etc., but for this very reason they are fast and ultra-practical!
+As the title says, they are 'simple', perhaps even too simple, with no indication of the various information that the DMR (\) can carry, such as Colour Code, talkgroup, network type, etc., etc., but for this very reason they are fast and ultra-practical!

 Extract the DLLs in the Plugins directory and launch SDRsharp.
-All that remains is to enable the plugin in the checkbox at the top left and, if necessary, adjust the volume slider: as soon as one of these digital transmissions passes through, the audio will be heard directly via SDRsharp...
+All that remains is to enable the plugin in the checkbox at the top left and, if necessary, adjust the volume slider: as soon as one of these digital transmissions will pass, you will hear the audio directly through SDRsharp.